tkdev1755/work_manager/README.md

 ```
 ----
 ## **Installation**

-- Either download a release or compile the project from scratch
+- Either download a release or compile the project from scratch (see the wiki for Compiling the sources)
-- run the install.sh script provided in the archive
+- run the `install.sh` script provided in the archive from the github release (or in the buildAssets folder from the repo)
-- Create your config file in your installation folder (~/work_manager/) by following the guide in the wiki
+- Create your config file in your installation folder (~/work_manager/) by following the example file in docs/exampleConf.yml
 ----

 ## **Configuration (conf.yml)**